TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 ### Generate registration of the plugin

 Requirements:
-* Register icon
+* ✓ Register icon
-* Add TCA entry in CTypes list including the icon
+* ✓ Add TCA entry in CTypes list including the icon
-* Register plugin in TYPO3
+* ✓ Register content element in TYPO3
-* Add TypoScript to render the content plugin
+* ✓ Add TypoScript to render the content plugin
-* Add PageTS for the content block
+* ✓ Add PageTS for the content block
     * Define where to display (group / location) the content block in the new content element wizard